elastic/kibana/CONTRIBUTING.md

 Mocha tests are contained in `__tests__` directories.

 #### Jest
-Jest tests are stored in the same directy as source code files with the `.test.js` suffix.
+Jest tests are stored in the same directory as source code files with the `.test.js` suffix.

 ### Running Jest Unit Tests